 - job title/profession;

-- demographic information such gender, ethnicity, religious beliefs, preferences, and interests;
+- demographic information such as gender, ethnicity, religious beliefs, preferences, marital status and dependents, and general interests;

 - your engagement or non-engagement with certain activities/institutions/organisations;